anagelberg/MovieJar-server/README.md

 ## Install Instructions

-If you would like to run this app locally to store your data:
+If you would like to run this app locally to store your data, For now I recommend using the demo branch of this repo as it isn't configured with google oAuth and will be easier to set up.
+If you choose to clone the main branch, note this application requires a running redis server for session management as well as having google oAuth keys configured.

 1. This app requires a TMDB API Key.
 [Register here](https://developer.themoviedb.org/docs/getting-started)
 2. Create a new schema (called movie_db in my .env example) in MYSQL Work bench.